brmc/django-octopus/README.markdown

 #### Creating Class-Based Views ####

-Generic views have been created for the detail, list, and time-based views following the naming convention of Octopus<OriginalViewName>.
+Generic views have been created for the detail, list, and time-based views following the naming convention of taking `Octopus` onto existing view
+names: `Octopus<OriginalViewName>`.
 If that doesn't make sense, here's an explicit list of the available views with their respective counter parts:

 | Octopus View            |      Django View |